MicrosoftDocs/power-platform/power-platform/solution-templates/hr/employee-kudos/install-and-configure.md

 ## Step 10: Share the App

-1. Select **Apps** in the environment that Kudos is installed in.
+1. Go to [Power Apps maker portal](https://make.preview.powerapps.com/) and select the environment that contains the solution.
+1. Select **Solutions** on the left-side panel and select the **Kudos** solution from the list.
-1. Locate the *Kudos App*.
+1. Select **Apps** on the left-side panel.
-1. Select the **three dots** to the right of the Kudos app.
+1. Locate the *Kudos App* and select the **three dots** to the right.
 1. Select **Share**.
 1. Search for and add the users with whom you want to share the app.
-    - For users who should be able to edit the app, select the *Co-owner* box.
+    - For users who should be able to edit the app, select the **Co-owner** box.
     - For regular users of the app, leave that checkbox empty.
-    - If everyone in the organization should be able to use the app, select *Everyone* in the *Enter a name* box.
+    - If everyone in a security group should be able to use the app, select *Everyone* in the *Enter a name* box.
 1. In the *Data permission* area, you can select roles from a dropdown list.
 It's next to the Microsoft Dataverse tables that the Kudos app uses.
 Be sure to select the correct Kudos role (Employee, Manager, Program Admin) along with *Basic User*.
 1. Add an optional email message.
 1. Select **Share**.